biotaphy/tutorials/_sphinx_config/tutorial/w2_resolve_occurrence_names.md

 ```

 ### Input: Wrangler configuration file

-A file specifying occurrence-wranglers to apply to the occurrence data, and options
+A file specifying 0 or more occurrence-wranglers to apply to the occurrence data, and
-specific to each.
+options specific to each.

-The resolve_occurrence_names.json  configuration file consists of one or more Occurrence Data Wranglers (wrangler_type), and the
+The resolve_occurrence_names.json  configuration file consists of one or more Occurrence
-wrangler-specific required and possibly optional parameters for each.
+Data Wranglers (wrangler_type), and the wrangler-specific required and possibly optional
+parameters for each.
 Configuration files:

   * are in JSON format, a list of one dictionary per desired wrangler.
-  * Each dictionary must contain "wrangler_type", with the name of the wrangler types (listed below).
+  * Each dictionary must contain "wrangler_type", with the name of the wrangler types.
   * The dictionary will also contain all required parameters and any optional parameters.
-  * Below is a list of data wrangler_types and the required and/or optional parameters for each.
-  * The [Occurrence Data Wrangler Types](occurrence_wrangler_config.md) page contains a list of all occurrence data
+  * The [Occurrence Data Wrangler Types](occurrence_wrangler_config.md) page contains a
-    wrangler_types and the required and/or optional parameters for each.
+    list of all occurrence data wrangler_types and the required and/or optional
+    parameters for each.
   * Example resolve_occurrence_names wrangler configuration:

 ```json